 Teaching Practice and Support in the Classroom

-Millbay Academy aims to achieve outstanding outcomes for all our students, especially our EAL students.
-We have a wide range of fantastic teachers and pastoral support that students can receive throughout the school.
-The school invests considerable time ensuring that our class planning and differentiation fully meets the needs of all students, especially EAL students.
+Millbay Academy has a wide range of fantastic teachers and pastoral supporters that students can interact with during their education, and invests considerable time ensuring that our class planning and differentiation fully meets the needs of all students, including our EAL students.

-The majority of EAL support centres around creating a visual map that students can follow accompanied by a host of translation devices that help them build up keyword banks, phonics through lexonik, high-frequency words and supported reading interventions.
+The majority of EAL inclusivity centres around creating a visual map that students can follow, accompanied by a host of translation devices that help them build up keyword banks, phonics through lexonik and high-frequency words, all supported by reading interventions.